Master Vinayak

 Vinayak Damodar Karnataki (19 January 1906 – 19 August 1947) commonly referred to as Master Vinayak was an Indian actor and film director of the 1930s and 1940s.

 Personal life

 Master Vinayak was born in Kolhapur, Maharashtra, India.
 He married Sushila.
-The couple's children are late actress Nanda and film producer and director, Jayaprakash Karnataki who is married to actress Jayshree T.
+The couple had seven children, including late actress Nanda and film producer and director, Jayaprakash Karnataki who is married to actress Jayshree T. His grandson Swastik Karnatki and his great-grand son Karann Gurbaxani are also directors in Mumbai.

 Master Vinayak was related to many personalities in the Indian film industry.
 His brother Vasudev Karnataki became a cinematographer while noted film personalities Baburao Pendharkar (1896–1967) and Bhalji Pendharkar (1897–1994) were his half-brothers.
 He was also a maternal cousin of legendary film director V. Shantaram.
-Master Vinayak was a good friend of the Mangeshkar family and introduced Lata Mangeshkar to the film industry in his movie Pahilee Mangalagaur.
+Master Vinayak was a good friend of the Mangeshkar family and introduced Lata Mangeshkar to the film industry with his movie Pahilee Mangalagaur.

 He co-founded Huns picture in 1936.
 Amongst his work, he is best remembered for the 1938 Marathi film Brahmachari.
-It was considered controversial for having the leading lady (played by Meenakshi Shirodkar) in a bathing suit.
+It was considered controversial by audiences at the time for having the leading lady (played by Meenakshi Shirodkar) in a bathing suit.

 Vinayak died in Mumbai in 1947.